sricheta92/sp18-202-avengers/DailyScrum.md

 #### Huy Vo
 * What I did yesterday -  UML
 * What I will do today - UML
 * Blocker - None

+#### Kalikalyan
+* What I did yesterday -  Integration
+* What I will do today - Integration between level 2 and level 3
+* Blocker - No

+#### Prateek
+* What I did yesterday -  UML and sequence diagram
+* What I will do today - UML
+* Blocker - None